 A commitment to manufacturing marketing is important because, as the younger generation of your customers’ employees become buyers and other decision-makers, it will become even more necessary to provide them with the information they are seeking in the formats they wish to receive it.
 This largely means digital marketing.
 Make sure that your website, your search engine optimization program, email marketing, blog posts, and social media platforms are all optimized to help educate and ultimately persuade.

 Manufacturing marketing can also help differentiate your business and your brand from the competition.
 Even if your company manufactures commodity products, an effective marketing campaign can enhance your customers’ opinion of your product offerings, making them more apt to buy from you.
 This can also, in some instances, allow you to charge higher prices.
 At a minimum, consistent marketing efforts will keep your brand top-of-mind with your customers so that they think of you first when it’s time to enter into a buying decision.
-Another great opportunity that comes from a focused manufacturing marketing effort is to offer social proof that your company is the right solution.
+Another great opportunity that comes from a focused marketing effort is to offer social proof that your company is the right solution.
 Content such as customer reviews and testimonials, case studies, and examples of how your products solved a customer’s problem are all great ways to show how your business provides effective solutions in a way that your prospects will value and trust.

-Due to the length of the typical buying cycle of the manufacturing industry and how each potential sale can be valued anywhere from thousands to millions of dollars, manufacturing marketing, particularly digital marketing, is important because its performance and impact on your business can be tracked, monitored and analyzed to ensure your digital marketing efforts, including website, social media efforts, email marketing campaigns and more, provide a positive return on investment for your company.
+Due to the length of the typical buying cycle of the manufacturing industry and how each potential sale can be valued anywhere from thousands to millions of dollars, marketing, particularly digital marketing, is important because its performance and impact on your business can be tracked, monitored and analyzed to ensure your digital marketing efforts, including website, social media efforts, email marketing campaigns and more, provide a positive return on investment for your company.
 This helps you make well-informed decisions about where to invest your future marketing dollars and time.
 Armed with this robust collection of data and the overarching insights that can be gleaned from it, you can rest assured that your marketing for manufacturing efforts are working cohesively to move your business forward.